"Sister, did you know? I thought the trees were standing straight, but they're balancing on their hands."

 Cast:

-The rest of the cast give accomplished performances throughout, but none can hold a candle to Chae Min-seo’s portrayal and, with the focus largely focusing on Yeong-hye and her disintegrating mental state for the majority of the time, there really isn’t a lot of scope within the script for their performances to be anything more than supporting cast portrayals.
+The rest of the cast give accomplished performances throughout, but none can hold a candle to Chae Min-seo’s portrayal of this troubled soul and, with the focus of the majority of the film largely centring on Yeong-hye and her disintegrating mental state, there really isn’t the need for their performances to be anything more than supporting cast portrayals.

 Chae Min-Seo - Yeong-hye